 Mandarin orange or Mikan is one of the excellent fruit varieties with citrus taste you have to try in Japan.
 Many people say that this fruit originates in both China and Japan.
 However, some opinions say that China is actually the homeland of this fruit, and it is brought to Japan from China.

 Its cultivation began in Japan 400 years ago.
 In 1878, this excellent fruit appeared in the West.
 Generally, Japan accounts for a high amount of mandarin oranges worldwide.
-It is planted widely in Ehime and Wakayama of Japan.
+It is planted widely in Ehime and Wakayama in Japan.

 The shade of this fruit will be different depending on the various climate conditions.
 It has green skin in humid regions.
 The rind will be reddish-orange when this fruit grows in cool night temperature areas.
-Plus, the Mikan grown in cold regions are sweeter.

 Season: Japanese often harvest this fruit from June to September in greenhouses and from November to January outdoors.